• Home

 • If you called a variation detail method, the reason property will be a JSON representation of the evaluation reason.

-• prereqOf: attribute should be set to a flag key if this flag evaluation was only performed in order to determine whether the prerequisite values were met for the indicated flag.
+• prereqOf: A feature flag key, if this flag evaluation was only performed in order to determine whether the prerequisite values were met for the indicated flag.

-• contextKeys (version 2 only): The keys of the context object used in a feature flag evaluation.
-SDKs periodically transmit details for the context object used in a feature flag evaluation as reported by the "feature" event with a separate index event.
+• contextKeys (version 4 only): The keys of the context object used in a feature flag evaluation.
+SDKs periodically transmit details for the context object used in a feature flag evaluation as reported by the feature event with a separate index event.

 Index events